When do you need life insurance? And how much do you need?

 - Do you have significant student loans?

-- Are your student loans federal loans federal or private?
+- Are your student loans federal or private?
 Federal student loans are discharged and canceled on death, but some private student loans can go after your estate.
 If you have private loans, make sure you have enough coverage to pay them off.

 - Do you have credit card debt or personal loans?